rayahazi/SQL-B-2020/09-Lesson/Join/Class task.md

 15. Write a SQL statement to make a report with customer name, city, order no. order date, purchase amount for only those customers on the list who must have a grade and placed one or more orders or which order(s) have been placed by the customer who is neither in the list not have a grade.

-16. Write a SQL statement to make a cartesian product between salesman and customer i.e. each salesman will appear for all customer and vice versa.

-17. Write a SQL statement to make a cartesian product between salesman and customer i.e. each salesman will appear for all customer and vice versa for that customer who belongs to a city.

-18. Write a SQL statement to make a cartesian product between salesman and customer i.e. each salesman will appear for all customer and vice versa for those salesmen who belongs to a city and the customers who must have a grade.

-19. Write a SQL statement to make a cartesian product between salesman and customer i.e. each salesman will appear for all customer and vice versa for those salesmen who must belong a city which is not the same as his customer and the customers should have an own grade.